Skip to main content

 - Reuses the same structure, but not the same sentences

-Over time, he ends up with: one strong home-base service page, a focused "Service Areas" hub that lists all cities, and three to seven deep, trustworthy city pages that actually rank and convert.
+Over time, he ends up with one strong home-base service page, a focused "Service Areas" hub that lists all the cities he covers, and three to seven deep, trustworthy city pages that actually rank and convert.

 No spam.
 No copy-paste duplicates.
 Just pages that tell a true, specific story for each place he wants to work.